 How will we ensure inclusion and differentiate learning?

-We will identify pupils' different starting points by...

-We will respect pupils' unique starting points by providing learning that is...

-We will ensure that pupils with special educational needs receive access to PSHE education through...
-We will offer challenge to our more able pupils by...
+- We will identify pupils' different starting points. - We will respect pupils' unique starting points. - We will ensure that pupils with special educational needs receive access to PSHE education. - We will offer challenge to our more able pupils.